shawnmarck/hyprwhspr/README.md

 - "new line" → new line
 - "tab" → tab character

-**Example:**

-Say: "Hello comma how are you question mark"
-Get: "Hello, how are you?"

 _Thanks for the speech-to-text replacement ideas from [WhisperTux](https://github.com/cjams/whispertux), @cjams!_

 **Custom sounds:**